 Instructions

-- Add the pasta and cook according to package instructions, stirring often.
+- Once boiling, add the pasta and cook according to package instructions until al dente, stirring often.

-- Add in the cayenne, dijon, garlic powder, black pepper, cream cheese, cheddar and American cheese to the pot.
-Stir to combine until melty, about 5 minutes.
+- When the pasta is cooked through, turn the heat down to the lowest setting and stir in the cayenne, dijon, garlic powder, black pepper, cream cheese, cheddar and American cheese and cook until fully melted, about 5 minutes.

 - Divide into bowls and serve immediately.